jasmineerina/jasmineerina/README.md

 - 👀 I’m interested in Back End Engineering
 - 🌱 I’m currently learning Golang

-- If you want to know more about me, you can go check through here(ˊ•͈ ◡ •͈ˋ) [Linkedin](https://www.linkedin.com/in/jasmine-erina-firdaus/).
+I have interest in Golang, JavaScript and database such as PHP, SQLite, and MySQL.
+I have been experiencing making backend application for social media base using Ruby on Rails.
+I’m a person who loves to learn and try something new to improve my skills and have passion in working together as a team.
+If you want to know more about me, you can go check through here(ˊ•͈ ◡ •͈ˋ) [Linkedin](https://www.linkedin.com/in/jasmine-erina-firdaus/).

 <p align="left">
 <a href="https://github.com/jasmineerina">